Iliman Ndiaye, ironing out flaws and other challenges Sheffield United must overcome after the World Cup break

-Sheffield United: Iliman Ndiaye, ironing out the flaws in a potential genuis and other challenges
+Sheffield United: Iliman Ndiaye, ironing out the flaws in a potential genius and other challenges

 After a near month long break because of the World Cup, Sheffield United return to action when Huddersfield Town visit Bramall Lane this weekend.